Register for Webinar on 28 September

-Discover the latest findings from the Global IT Experience Benchmark H2/2021
+Discover the latest findings from the Global IT Experience Benchmark Report H1/2022

-Our biannual report presents a snapshot of Enterprise IT experiences in the past six months.
-Discover what the data means for IT professionals seeking to deliver great end-user experiences in 2022.
+Our 8th report presents a snapshot of Enterprise IT experiences in the past six months.
+In this report, we dive deeper into the productivity and business impact of IT Experience.

-If you are a CIO, IT Leader, Experience Owner, or Service Owner wanting to deliver great IT experiences to your end-users in 2022, you need to start making decisions based on experience data.
+If you are a CIO, IT Leader, Experience Owner, or Service Owner wanting to make informed decisions based on experience data, this report is for you.

 Insights about the global IT experience for Enterprise end-users across different touchpoints.